SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 Make the copy of the source file, name it prog1b.c.
 Modify the Makefile so that it can compile this new source file to the binary named prog1b.
 Make sure that the compilation is in deed using -Wall flag (it must be printed on the screen during compilation).
-If you succeed the first time try to deliberately break the Makefile by reverting some of the name changes (from  prog1b back to prog1) in various configurations.
+If you succeed the first time try to deliberately break the Makefile by reverting some name changes (from prog1b back to prog1) in various configurations.

 ## Task 2 - stdin, stderr